 Innovation in nursing staffing models and clinical knowledge

 One of the most concerning trends in healthcare has been a surge in nurse retirement.
 A global report from the International Council of Nurses estimates a global shortage of 13 million nurses by 2030.
 Even before the pandemic, 62% of US nurses over 54 were considering phasing out of their careers.
 In 2022, 29% of RNs surveyed in the United States indicated a desire to leave their current work in direct patient care, with many planning to drop out of the workforce completely.
-This brain drain will be highly variable, and for most organisations, difficult to predict.
+This brain drain will be highly variable, and for most organizations, difficult to predict.
 The result is a loss of some of the most knowledgeable clinical workers and nursing teams facing challenges in properly staffing and supporting patient care.

 Expect to see providers and academic institutions that are pressed for experienced talent using advanced technology to scale already-strapped resources in order to reach more learners, promote competencies, and establish themselves as invested in digital transformation.
 They will also be exploring alternative care models to support patient care.
-In the eyes of Anne Dabrow Woods, DNP, CRNP, ANP-BC, Chief Nurse of Health Learning, Research and Practice, these organisations will be the winners in the face of a persistent staffing shortage.
-“Nurses will continue to seek out forward-looking healthcare organisations that have embraced innovative care models and competency-based staffing approaches to address the issues still happening post-pandemic.”
+In the eyes of Anne Dabrow Woods, DNP, CRNP, ANP-BC, Chief Nurse of Health Learning, Research and Practice, these organizations will be the winners in the face of a persistent staffing shortage.
+“Nurses will continue to seek out forward-looking healthcare organizations that have embraced innovative care models and competency-based staffing approaches to address the issues still happening post-pandemic.”

 The nursing workforce will be transformed through virtual training and education

 To keep up with the brain drain, most providers and academic institutions will find themselves digging deeper into digital transformation, accessing new digital products and approaches to professional education.
 The metaverse, for example, has much more practical applications than social media platforms and gaming.